rawbby/KaSpan/extern/iSpan/iSpan_graph_converter/README.md

 Similarly to forward edges.

-Note: Be careful about the data type (int, unsigned int, long int) you are using, one can change in the source code.
+Note: Be careful about the data type (int, int, long int) you are using, one can change in the source code.